-Applications for a Quality Label for lead organisations will be assessed against selection criteria.
+Applications for a Quality Label for lead organisations will be assessed against eligibility, selection, exclusion and award criteria.
 The relevant section in application form will also be assessed against a supplementary set of award criteria.

-Awarding of the Quality Label for lead organisations confirms that the applicant has appropriate and effective processes and measures in place to coordinate and implement high quality solidarity activities as planned.
-Previous experience in the European Solidarity Corps or Erasmus+ (2014-2020) is not a requirement for participation.
+To be awarded a Quality Label for lead organisations the applicant has to have appropriate and effective processes and measures in place to coordinate and implement high quality solidarity activities as planned.
+Previous experience in the European Solidarity Corps or Erasmus+ (2014-2020) is not a requirement for application.